 Starting a Minnesota Dairy Plant

 Whether you are interested in bottling milk or making another type of dairy product such as cheese, butter, ice cream, or yogurt, it is important to consult with MDA dairy inspection staff as you plan to start up a dairy processing plant.
-The Starting a Small Dairy Processing Plant guide includes information and resources you'll need from the early planning stages through the final completion of your own dairy plant.
+The Starting and Operating a Small Dairy Processing Plant guide includes information and resources you'll need from the early planning stages through the final completion of your own dairy plant.

 - Duplicate floor plans of the plant showing the placement of equipment

 - Source of the water supply and how it is distributed

 - Location of the plumbing system, including waste disposal